JoppyFurr/Sneptile/README.md

 Initial support is also available for Mode-0 and Mode-2 of the TMS9918 family.

 Three files are output:
- * `pattern.h`: Contains the pattern data to load into the VDP.
+ * `patterns.h`: Contains the pattern data to load into the VDP.
  * `pattern_index.h`: Contains the index of the first tile from each image file.
  * `colour_table.h`: Contains the colour table to load into the VDP.